atozncoder/atozncoder.github.io/posts/nettyreloadablesslcertificate.md

 We will skip the details here, but the important thing to note is the step #6 from mentioned article.
 This step states:
 **6. Session keys created**: *Both client and server generate session keys from the client random, the server random, and the premaster secret.
 They should arrive at the same results.*

-What this means is that certificate is only used for handshake and for cration of session key in process of establishing the session.
+What this means is that certificate is only used for handshake and for creation of session key in process of establishing the session.
 Each new session will create new session key.

-Based on the above we can repleace our server certificate at any time.
-Client that is already connected to server will not lose connection as it already nagotiated session key.
+Based on the above we can replace our server certificate at any time.
+Client that is already connected to server will not lose connection as it already negotiated session key.
 Later clients can handshake with new key loaded in the meantime.
-Both clients should be able to stay connected, regardles to the server cert used for TLS handshake.
+Both clients should be able to stay connected, regardless to the server cert used for TLS handshake.

 Following diagram shows two clients connecting to server with TLS cert reloaded:
 ![tls_reload](/img/nettyreloadablesslcertificate/tls_reload.png)

-## Netty Server Bootstraping
+## Netty Server Bootstrapping
-Netty server bootstraping involves binding a process to a given port for each client that requests a connection.
+Netty server bootstrapping involves binding a process to a given port for each client that requests a connection.
 Each time a requests for a connection is received, netty server creates a channel and binds a port.
 In this process and when SSL is enabled, netty will load SSL engine.
-We can plugin our implementatio of `SslContext` here and take over the cert load process from disk or wherever the cert files are stored.
+We can plugin our implementation of `SslContext` here and take over the cert load process from disk or wherever the cert files are stored.